What Do Foundry Mold and Coremaker Do?

 Where do Foundry Mold and Coremakers Work?

-Career changers with experience as a Foundry Mold and Coremaker sometimes find work in one of the following fields:
+Foundry Mold and Coremakers work in the following industries:

 Image Credit: US Air Force photo/Airman 1st Class John Linzmeier via Public domain